Benefits of Meditation

 Meditation boosts the immune system.

 Chronic stress keeps the body in a state of detrimental activation, which increases wear and tear on biological systems.
-Meditation offers rest and deep relaxation so the body can come into
+Meditation offers rest and deep relaxation so the body can come into balance.

 Restructures the brain